nevaehRen/shawnqin.github.io/_posts/2016-12-26-coding-tips.md

 * ``eval `` This is a very useful function especially when you want to evaluate a certain commond or phrases in a loop or in a string vector. ``feval`` is the corresponding function for function handles.

-* Advanced programming techniques can be found [here](https://math.la.asu.edu/files/support/docs/matlab_workshop/Adv_Programming.pdf)
+* Advanced programming techniques can be found [here](https://math.la.asu.edu/files/support/docs/matlab_workshop/Adv_Programming.pdf).
+Tips on writing MATLAB [function](http://uk.mathworks.com/matlabcentral/mlc-downloads/downloads/submissions/21653/versions/3/previews/tutorial/writingFunctions.html).